DarkStarSword/3d-fixes/README.md

 ### \__game_list__ ###
 Source for the auto-updating game list on the Helix Mod blog.

+### \__shader_database__ ###
+Python script to crawl the helix blog downloading every fix it can find and creating a database of shaders so we can look up if a particular shader has been fixed previously, as may happen with games using the same engine.

 ### mkrelease.sh ###
 Small script to package up a game's fixes for release, replacing the symlinked dll with the real version and renaming README.md to 3DFix-README.txt.
 Run from